 A vast majority of the accessory items are produced within 150 miles of ARC headquarters.

-Dave's Guitar Shop - one of the top ten in the country, Dave's (as it's often referred to) is located in La Crosse, WI.
-It's one hell of a guitar shop and we have the privilege of borrowing some amazing instruments you see in our product photography.
-We also have product in their store and love working with them.
+One of the top ten in the country, Dave's (as it's often referred to), is located in La Crosse, WI.
+It's an amazing guitar shop and we have the privilege of it being in our back yard.
+We've also purchased many instruments and borrowed some of the gorgeous instruments you see in our product photography.
+In addition, we have ClimaStands in their store and love working with the staff.